alphayax/renum/README.md

 ```

 ## Usage
-To use Renum, navigate to the directory containing the files you want to rename and run the following command:
+To use Renum, run the following command by passing the path to the directory containing the files you want to rename as last argument:
 ```bash
 renum [options] /path/to/directory
 ```